Sathvika2955/Pencil-Sketch-Art/README.md

 This project is for learning purposes.
 Feel free to modify and experiment!

 # **Citation**
-If you use this project or reference it in any work, please credit:
+If anyone of you use this project or reference it in any work, please credit:

 [Sathvika Nidadavolu]- (https://github.com/Sathvika2955)